-- Do not store spare button batteries at the centre.
-Purchase as required.
-Immediately replace flat batteries. - Battery compartments must meet the safety criteria. - For category 2 and 3 items (as per page 2 of this procedure), only purchase Duracell button batteries (with a Bitrex coating) with child-resistant packaging.
-Please note purchasing batteries with Bitrex is a risk mitigating measure however may not prevent a child from swallowing a battery.
-Not all children are able to taste Bitrex. - Store category two items (as per page 2 of this procedure) in a locked storeroom, cupboard, drawer or filing cabinet when not in use.
+- Battery compartments must meet the safety criteria. - For category 2 and 3 items, only purchase Duracell button batteries (with a Bitrex coating) with child-resistant packaging.
+Please note: purchasing batteries with Bitrex is a risk mitigating measure however may not prevent a child from swallowing a battery.
+Not all children are able to taste Bitrex. - Store category two items in a locked storeroom, cupboard, drawer or filing cabinet when not in use. - Store spare batteries within their original packaging, in a locked storeroom cupboard, drawer or filling cabinet, out of reach of children.